anshugupta-pm/Client-Care-Advisor-Simulation-By-Anshu-Gupta/README.md

 **Section 4: What This Shows**

-This scenario highlights my ability to stay calm under pressure, interpret policy and system data clearly, and prioritize the client’s trust.
-These are the same skills I developed while resolving 200+ customer issues per week at H&M.
+This scenario highlights my ability to stay calm under pressure, interpret policy and system data accurately, and prioritize building client trust through clear communication.